RaquelPlaza/angular5-dojo/README.md

 ng serve OR yarn start
 ```

-You can see the newly create site on http://localhost:4200/
+You can see the newly create site if you head to http://localhost:4200/ on your browser of choice.

 *You may be wondering why we used the --skip-install flag?
 Simply put, if you've made a typo or made a mistake in your default configuration, you've just downloaded a chunk of files for nothing.
 By using skip-install you can check what is created before downloading all the required modules.
-The angular cli has a lot of flags to speed up the creation of projects that you can explore at a later date but its good practise to check what is created from the start.
+The angular cli has a lot of flags to speed up the creation of projects that you can explore at a later date but it's a good practise to check what is created from the start.

 ### Visual Studio Code